sleglaive/BayesianML/README.md

 ## General information

 Bayesian modeling, inference and prediction techniques have become commonplace in machine learning.
-Bayesian models are used in data analysis to describe, through latent factors, the generative process of complex data (medical images, audio, documents, etc.) The discovery of these latent or hidden variables from observations is based on the notion of posterior probability distribution, the calculation of which corresponds to the Bayesian inference step.
+Bayesian models are used in data analysis to describe, through latent factors, the generative process of complex data (e.g. medical images, audio signals, text documents).
+The discovery of these latent or hidden variables from observations is based on the notion of posterior probability distribution, the calculation of which corresponds to the Bayesian inference step.

 The Bayesian machine learning approach has the advantage of being interpretable, and it makes it easy to include expert knowledge through the definition of priors on the latent variables of interest.
 In addition, it naturally offers uncertainty information about the prediction, which can be particularly important in certain application contexts, such as medical diagnosis or autonomous driving for example.